What Is a Podcast Network?

 Curating and creating your brand took a great deal of effort, time and investment.
 You may fear that you could lose control of your brand’s message by joining a network.
-This could be mitigated by taking the time to thoroughly research the type of advertising messages your podcast will share within the network and only signing on to networks that promote the products and services that are in line with your brand’s public image.
+This could be mitigated by taking the time to thoroughly research the type of advertising messages your podcast will share within the network.
+And only consider working with networks that promote the products and services that are in line with your brand’s public image.

-Parents on Demand is determined to HELP you maintain control of your brand, your messaging, and grow your revenue.
-The rights to your podcast and content remains yours, and we just want to help you be heard and grow your following.
+Parents On Demand is determined to HELP you maintain control of your brand, your messaging, and grow your revenue.
+The rights to your podcast and content remain yours, and we just want to help you be heard and grow your following.
 If you have any questions about this, contact us at the link below.

 To Join or Not to Join?